rjw57/richwareham.com-static/recruiters.md

 there.
 To paraphrase the oft-used sentence: don't email me, I'll email you.

-Hence, I'm asking you to take the rejection implicit in this reply with good grace and, please, to not contact me again.
+Hence, I'm asking you to take the rejection implicit in this reply with good grace and I look forward to you not contacting me again.

 Thanks,